Arctic air will blast much of US just before Christmas

 He said people without housing who die in freezing weather often do so because they are battling alcohol, drugs or severe mental illness, or they do not trust others and find themselves on the streets rather than a shelter with other people.

-Homeless people in southern states are also vulnerable to its weather patterns that make it comfortable one week, but suddenly freezing the next.
+Homeless people in southern states are also vulnerable to weather patterns that make it comfortable one week but suddenly freezing the next.

 “A main factor isn’t the temperature itself,” Chidi said.
 “It’s the speed with which the temperature drops.”